 - Bacterial Infection: When food debris gets trapped around partially erupted wisdom teeth, it creates a perfect breeding ground for bacteria.
 This bacterial infection is a primary cause of gum inflammation.

-- Improper Angle: Sometimes, wisdom teeth emerge at awkward angles, pressing against neighboring teeth or the surrounding gum tissue.
-This can irritate the gums and lead to inflammation.
+- Improper Angle: Sometimes, wisdom teeth emerge at awkward angles, pressing against other teeth or the surrounding gum tissue.
+This can irritate the gums, cause crowding or misalignment of other teeth, and lead to inflammation.

 - Insufficient Oral Hygiene: Poor dental hygiene practices, such as infrequent brushing and flossing, can exacerbate the risk of gum inflammation around wisdom teeth.
 Inadequate cleaning allows bacteria to thrive and worsen the condition.